sebastienjacquemart-AI/beer-classifier-mobilenetV2/README.md

 * Click *Add*
 * Add `ml6-coding-challenge-evaluator@recruiting-220608.iam.gserviceaccount.com` as a member with the role *Project Owner*

 After you added us to your project you should fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScW_j-QmmqUo6W_yyUH2xovSQ5kcAF3HapNep5pk5nr-nXKwQ/viewform) so we are able to automatically evaluate your solution to the coding test.
 Once you've filled in the form you should receive an email with the results within 2 hours.
-We'll hope with you that your results are good enough to land an interview at ML6.
-If however you don't you can resubmit a new solution as many times as you want, so don't give up!
+We'll hope with you that your results are good enough to land an interview at X. If however you don't you can resubmit a new solution as many times as you want, so don't give up!

-If you are invited for an interview at ML6 afterwards, make sure to bring your laptop with a copy of the code you wrote, so you can explain your `model.py` file to us.
+If you are invited for an interview at X afterwards, make sure to bring your laptop with a copy of the code you wrote, so you can explain your `model.py` file to us.

 ### Taking down the deployed model